ElektraInitiative/libelektra/doc/tutorials/merge.md

 ## Examples Using Strategies

 Here are examples of the same KeySets being merged using different strategies.
-The KeySets are mounted using the `simpleini` file, the left side of '=' is the name of the Key, the right side is its string value.
+The KeySets are mounted using a property format, the left side of '=' is the name of the Key, the right side is its string value.

 We start with the base KeySet, `system/base`: